 Some symptoms of a B12 deficiency include; fatigue, shortness of breath, constipation, and loss of feeling or a tingling sensation in the extremities.
 If you exhibit any of these symptoms, your doctor will likely send you for a blood test.

 Vitamin B12 is a difficult vitamin to get into your diet.
-Many vegans have a B12 deficiency.
+It may sound odd, but many vegans have a B12 deficiency.

 A few ways to treat the deficiency is to introduce vitamin B12 fortified grains into your diet (which is especially helpful to vegans), a B12 multivitamin or supplement, or in extreme cases, a vitamin B12 regular injection may be needed.